PediaMedAI/ai4chl/_pages/call.md

 Topics of interest include (but are not limited to):

-1. *New Methods on AI for Children (Deep Learning, Representation Learning, Large Language Models, Reinforcement learning, Time series analysis, etc.)*
+1. *New Methods on AI for Children (Deep Learning, Representation Learning, Embodied Artificial Intelligence, Large Language Models, Reinforcement learning, Time series analysis, etc.)*

 2. *New Datasets and Benchmarks about Children (Pediatrics, Child Psychology, Child Development, Education, etc.)*

-3. *New Viewpoint/Case Study/Position Paper about risk and opportunity for Child Development in the AI Ara*
+3. *New Viewpoint/Case Study/Position Paper/Survey Paper about risk and opportunity for Child Development in the AI Ara*

 There are two track for paper submissions.